Thank you for investing in our future!!

 Once I was able to go back to work, there wasn’t a job waiting for me, so my goal was clear—to continue my education and earn a degree.
 As a non-traditional student who held a GED certificate and had financial issues, I was afraid that I wouldn’t be accepted, but the University of Baltimore took a chance on me.

-For me, I had certain criteria on my check list when I started taking the next steps for earning a degree from a 4-year institution and UB checked off each of the boxes!
+For me, I had certain criteria on my check list when I started taking the next steps for earning a degree from a 4-year institution and UBalt checked off each of the boxes!

 Who knows what that path will be once I earn my Bachelor of Science degree in Criminal Justice next year!
-My time at UB has prepared me to take on the challenges life tosses at me and to help make the world a better place.
-I constantly tell people how much I love UB.
-My father heard it so much that now he’s a UB student, too, and is studying accounting online!
+My time at UBalt has prepared me to take on the challenges life tosses at me and to help make the world a better place.
+I constantly tell people how much I love UBalt.
+My father heard it so much that now he’s a UBalt student, too, and is studying accounting online!

 I knew that wanted to study international business.
-But as I was researching potential schools, I was surprised to learn that few colleges offer an undergraduate international business program, but UB does!
+But as I was researching potential schools, I was surprised to learn that few colleges offer an undergraduate international business program, but UBalt does!

 I brought so much invaluable experience back with me upon my return from the Philippines.
 I look forward to translating the business skills I learned abroad by sharing my newly acquired knowledge with Baltimoreans in need and help them discover an entrepreneurial spirit they may not even know they have.
 Furthermore, I am certain that I will have an edge in the competitive job market upon graduation because of my education outside of the classroom.